Whatsapp Icon

 • Screenings for secondary cancers or other conditions related to AML treatment.

 Follow-up care is a key component of the recovery journey after AML treatment.
-It helps ensure any health issues are addressed promptly and support a survivors physical and emotional well-being.
+It helps ensure any health issues are addressed promptly and supports a survivor's physical and emotional well-being.
 Engaging actively with your healthcare team and following their recommendations can help you navigate this phase of your cancer journey successfully.

 Managing Your Health Post-AML Remission